Chapter One: Follow Your Gut

 Experimentally she stroked its scales and he settled down.
 Of course that made his silver brother bump her arm insistently when she didn't do the same thing for him.
 Jealously started early it seemed.

 "Great.
 Just great.
-Now I'm officially the 'mother' of two baby rathalos," Alistair said sourly as she rubbed the silver one's head.
+I just wanted to finish this quest and get back home," Alistair said sourly as she rubbed the silver one's head.
 This was not how she had envisioned her days going.
-When she got back to Loc Lac she was planning on taking a few days off at the nearest spa before going back out for more quests.
+When she got back to Loc Lac she was planning on taking a few days off at the nearest spa to help settle herself before going back out for more quests.
 Evidently that wasn't going to be happening now.

 "Hey!
-You're going to be stuck with me for the next few days at least so cut that out!" she chastised waving a finger at them.
+You're going to be stuck with me for the next few days at least so cut that out!" she chastised.
 Seeing that she wasn't going away and "mom" wasn't getting upset the silver one sniffed and curled up next to Alistair making a point of turning his back on Amai.
 The red one wasn't so sure and tilted his head back to look at up at Alistair and see if this person was really okay or not.

 Alistair groaned and rubbed her head wearily.
-She was exhausted, furious at being lied to, and in no mood to deal with all that this situation entailed.
+She was exhausted and in no mood to deal with all that this situation entailed.
 Maybe she would be more level-headed in the morning when her head wasn't so sleep fogged.
 Thankfully the babies wouldn't be hungry for at least a couple days.
 The egg yolk would sustain them for that long and they would be able to get some meat once they were on the sand ship back to Loc Lac.
 An image of her riding the back of an adult silver rathalos with a large bow in hand popped unbidden into her mind.